StreamingDataPlatform/code-hub/_posts/Demos/2023-04-18-observability-app-bundle.md

 - Next, go into the folder **charts** and create a new folder with the yaml files for the new Flink job.
 Use **map-metrics** as reference when creating new Flink job yaml files.
 - Next, go into the folder **scripts** and create a new shell script with the same name provided under flinkJobs.
 Use  **install_map_metrics.sh**  as reference when creating a new script.
 - Finally, if the user wants to send data to influxDB, go into the folder **scripts** and **flinkJobSetup.py** and modify the script to update influxdb details.
 Refer to the code block #updating map-metrics-values.yaml influxdb details in the flinkJobSetup.py for reference.

-4. **Install the Project**
+#### Install the Project:

 - Finally, after the **sample.yaml** file has been configured to add inputs and create new Flink jobs or use the default ones provided, run the install shell script.
 - To run the **install.sh** script go to **telcom-demo-app-bundle** folder and run the command  **./install.sh**.
 This sets up the project with the streams provided from the input and runs Flink jobs.

-5. **Steps of Demo Running**
+#### Steps of Demo Running:

 - After running the install.sh shell script, check if a project named examples got created in the SDP UI.

 ![SDP project UI]({{site.baseurl}}/assets/images/posts/observability-app-bundle/SDPexampleProject.png)

 - Check if Pravega streams got created for the project.
 For this example, we have 3 streams idrac, vsphere and k8s which were configured in the master yaml file.
 Also, the mappedMetrics stream was created automatically after running Flink job map metrics.

 ![SDP project Pravega streams]({{site.baseurl}}/assets/images/posts/observability-app-bundle/SDPexamplePravegaStreams.png)

 - Check if flinkprocessor artifact was uploaded in SDP.

 ![SDP Flink processor artifact]({{site.baseurl}}/assets/images/posts/observability-app-bundle/SDPexampleFlinkProcessorArtifact.png)

 - Check if Flink cluster and apps got created in SDP.